 The culmination of these experiences has leaded him to wear yet another hat, and has most recently recorded his second solo album Heaven & Earth, a creation of 11 original songs that mix Flamenco and Gospel sounds inspired by his late travels in the United States, and his family’s southern Spanish flamenco roots.

 Based on the research with a mixed choir of nine voices, different percussion instruments, an electric bass and a Spanish guitar, he presents us the results of the common ground that both genres share: rhythm, passion, spirituality, gut… to take us on a trip with a renewed sound fruit of the shared essence.

 Nacho Melús wrote and recorded his first solo album A Little Bit of Soul by the end of 2015 at Medusa Studios in Barcelona.
-It was produced by Roger Rodés, who has also worked with well-known artists such as Depedro, Bebe, Jorge Drexler, Najwa Nimri and Manu Guix.
+It was produced by Roger Rodés, who has also worked with well-known artists such as Depedro, Bebe, Jorge Drexler, Najwa Nimri, Macaco, Manu Guix or Rosalía.
 The album is a unique collection of original music that finds its roots in traditional African music, combining tastes of Jazz, Soul, Funk and Gospel.